MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-vat.md

 You can set up VAT calculations manually, but that can be tricky and time consuming.
 To make it easy, we provide an assisted setup guide named **VAT Setup** that will help you with the steps.
 We recommend that you use the assisted setup guide to set up VAT.

 > [!NOTE]
 > You can use the guide only if you have created a My Company, and have not posted transactions that include VAT.
 Otherwise, it would be very easy to use different VAT rates by mistake, and make VAT-related reports inaccurate.

 If you want to set up VAT calculations yourself, or just want to learn about each step, this topic contains descriptions of each step.

 ## To use the VAT Setup assisted setup guide to set up VAT (recommended)

-We recommend that you use the VAT Setup assisted setup guide to set up VAT in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+We recommend that you use the VAT Setup assisted setup guide to set up VAT in [!INCLUDE[prod_short](includes/prod_short.md)].

 To start the assisted setup guide, follow these steps:

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Assisted Setup**.
 2. Choose **Set up VAT** and complete the steps.
-3. When you have completed the assisted setup, visit the **Vat Posting Setup** page and check if you have to fill in additional fields according to your local country version.
+3. When you have completed the assisted setup, visit the **Vat Posting Setup** page and check if you have to fill in additional fields according to the local requirements in your version pf [!INCLUDE [prod_short](includes/prod_short.md)].
 For more information, see [Local functionality in Business Central](about-localization.md)

 ## To set up VAT registration numbers for your country or region

-To help ensure that people enter valid VAT registration numbers, you can define formats for the VAT registration numbers that are used in the countries or regions in which you do business. [!INCLUDE[d365fin](includes/d365fin_md.md)] will display an error message when someone makes a mistake or uses a format that is incorrect for the country or region.
+To help ensure that people enter valid VAT registration numbers, you can define formats for the VAT registration numbers that are used in the countries or regions in which you do business. [!INCLUDE[prod_short](includes/prod_short.md)] will display an error message when someone makes a mistake or uses a format that is incorrect for the country or region.

 To setup VAT registration numbers, follow these steps:

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Countries/Regions**.
 2. Choose the country or region, and then choose the **VAT Reg.
 No. Formats** action.
 3. In the **Formats** field, define the format by entering one or more of the following characters: